alberreman/Distributed-Collaborative-Entity/Adding and Removing Stakeholder Groups.md

 -   Irreconcilable differences – They just don’t want to be together anymore.

--   They have broken some rule of the organization laid out in the (fortcoming) bylaws/manifesto/constitution\* in a significant enough way as to warrant booting.
+-   They have broken some rule of the organization laid out in the (forthcoming) bylaws/manifesto/constitution\* in a significant enough way as to warrant booting.

+>   \*Some mechanism for immediately removing a group or person from the DCE,
->   \*Universal mechanism to add and remove stakeholder reputation.
-Do not think
+>   not phasing them out.
+Potentially a universal mechanism to add and remove
+>   stakeholder reputation, to diminish their voting power.
+Colony cannot
->   Colony can currently do this.
-What if there were separate colonies, not just
+>   currently do this.
+DAOstack can.
+What if there were separate colonies, not
->   one colony, so that once a group was barred from the board they’d be cut off
+>   just one colony, so that once a group was barred from the board they’d be
->   from funding.
+>   cut off from funding.
 Makes the democracy less direct, but allows greater
 >   flexibility in governance models between groups, and more ease in adding and
 >   removing groups.